Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 Cloud-mask comparisons are notoriously sensitive to what exactly gets scored.
 Thick cloud cores are the easy part.
 Thin or semi-transparent clouds, cloud edges, shadows, snow, bright cities, bright rock, and coastal haze are where methods separate.
 The CMIX, short for Cloud Mask Intercomparison eXercise, found that algorithm performance varies by reference dataset and that thin or semi-transparent clouds remain harder than thick clouds.
 In other words: The leaderboard moves when the truth data and scoring rules move.
 Skakun et al., 2022, CMIX

 That is why simplistic takes like “FMask is best” or “SCL is enough” usually age badly.
-They compress several choices into one slogan: Product level, cloud definition, shadow handling, dilation buffer, and tolerance for omission versus commission.
+They compress several choices into one slogan: product level, cloud definition, shadow handling, dilation buffer, threshold, and tolerance for omission versus commission.
 Once you unpack those choices, the masks stop looking interchangeable.

 Practical recommendation for production workflows

 For a typical Sentinel-2 L2A workflow, SCL is the best built-in quality layer, but not usually the best final cloud decision by itself.
-For a single-date cloud detector that you can tune to your risk tolerance, s2cloudless is usually the best starting point.
-For a workflow that must solve cloud and cloud shadow together, especially from L1C input, FMask is the more complete answer.
+For a single-date cloud detector that you can tune to your risk tolerance, s2cloudless is a useful starting point.
+For a workflow that must solve cloud and cloud shadow together, especially from L1C input, FMask or KappaMask-style semantic masks become more relevant.
+For observation ranking, compositing, and time-series quality scoring, Cloud Score+ is one of the most important public baselines.

 In production time series, a hybrid pattern is usually stronger than any single mask.
-Use cloud probability as the main cloud signal, keep SCL for hard semantic vetoes such as cloud shadow or snow and ice, and then clean up the remaining mistakes with temporal quality assurance (QA).
+Use a probability or usability score as the main quality signal, keep semantic classes for obvious bad pixels such as cloud shadow, snow, and cirrus, and then clean up remaining mistakes with temporal quality assurance (QA).
 That is less elegant than choosing a single winner, but it is closer to how robust pipelines actually work.

 There is also a more fundamental point for time-series systems: The cleanest workflow is often the one that depends less on single-date cloud masking in the first place.
 At ClearSKY, our output is designed to be cloud-free, and when the workflow allows it we prefer not to use cloud masks as the primary gate on input data.
 That is especially true for time-series analysis, where many cloud masks are inconsistent enough to introduce temporal noise of their own.
 In that setting, multi-observation logic and temporal methods are often more reliable than asking any one mask to be correct everywhere on every date.